-Raft builds and designs are quite broad, but all are extensions on the traditional theme of a buoyant platform with or without a sail, and steered by oar.
+Raft builds and designs are quite broad, but all are extensions on the traditional theme of a buoyant platform with or without a sail, and steered by oar or pushed by pole.

-Modern rubber rafts has sides a font and a back, unlike traditional wooden rafts that are just flat platforms.
+Modern rubber rafts have sides as well as a front and a back, unlike traditional wooden rafts that are just flat platforms.
 This may be one reason the Olympics refer to their whitewater rafting competition as white water canoeing (as mentioned above).

 The benefit of motorized rafts is the speed at which they are able to traverse the course.
-It is quoted that they are able to move at twice the pace of the flow of the river.
+It is common place to see a motorized raft move at twice the pace of the flow of the river.

-A raft is a multi-purpose boat with a very basic design that is used for travelling atop seas, rivers and other watercourses.
+A raft is a multi-purpose boat with a very basic design that is used for travelling atop seas, rivers, lakes and other waterways.

-In times past, rafts made from wooden logs that were tied together to form a single flat platform and were purposed for practical voyages perhaps to courier supplies from one place to another, or as vessels for fishing.
+In times past, rafts were made from wooden logs that were tied together to form a single flat platform and were purposed for practical uses to courier people and supplies from one place to another, or as vessels for fishing.

-Modern rafts are usually inflatable crafts that are used fro whitewater rapid rides and tours but can also be used for fishing.
+Modern rafts are usually inflatable crafts that are mostly used for whitewater rapid rides and tours but can also be used for fishing.